m-labs/artiq/CONTRIBUTING.rst

 ARTIQ welcomes contributions.
 Write bite-sized patches that can stand alone, clean them up, write proper commit messages, add docstrings and unittests.
 Then ``git rebase`` them onto the current master or merge the current master.
 Verify that the testsuite passes.
-Then prepare a pull request or send patches to the `mailing list <https://ssl.serverraum.org/lists/listinfo/artiq>`_ to be discussed.
+Then submit a pull request.
 Expect your contribution to be held up to coding standards (e.g. use ``flake8`` to check yourself).

 Checklist for Code Contributions
 --------------------------------